Per-Firm Profiles

 The most automation-tolerant mid-tier firm on this list.
 No pre-approval required, martingale and grid explicitly permitted, 2-minute news buffer only on funded accounts (not during challenge).
 85% split from day one, account sizes to $200k, EOD trailing drawdown on funded accounts only.

-Explicitly pro-martingale and pro-grid makes Blue Guardian distinctive — most peers prohibit both implicitly through "abnormal trading" clauses.
+Explicitly pro-martingale and pro-grid makes Blue Guardian distinctive — most peers prohibit both implicitly through 'abnormal trading' clauses.

 Unusually complete rule transparency and explicit HFT permission.
 Ranges from $2.5k to $200k with scaling to $3.2M.
 Three-phase variant exists; Instant and Finotive Pro (salary-based path) round out the product set.
 Up to 95% profit split.